-✓ cough
+- ✓ cough

-✓ shortness of breath
+- $\checkmark$ shortness of breath

-✓ difficulty breathing
+- $\checkmark$ difficulty breathing

-✓ new loss of taste or smell
+- $\checkmark$ new loss of taste or smell

-✓ fever of 100.40 or higher
+- $\checkmark$ fever of 100.40 or higher

-✓ chills or shaking chills
+- $\checkmark$ chills or shaking chills

-✓ muscle aches
+- $\checkmark$ muscle aches

-✓ headache
+- ✓ headache

-✓ sore throat
+- $\checkmark$ sore throat

-✓ nausea or vomiting
+- $\checkmark$ nausea or vomiting

-✓ diarrhea
+- ✓ diarrhea

-✓ fatigue
+- ✓ fatigue

-✓ congestion or runny nose
+- ✓ congestion or runny nose

 If YES, the student should not be admitted into school.
-Refer to the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19-like Illness in Schools, Child Care Programs, and Youth Camps" to determine when the student may return.
+Refer to the "Decision Aid: Exclusion and Return for Laboratory Confirmed COV/ID-19 Cases and Persons with COV/ID-19-like Illness in Schools, Child Care Programs, and Youth Camps" to determine when the student may return.
 Contact the local health department for additional guidance when the student has COVID-19-like illness.
+2. Since last in school, are you waiting for a COVID-19 test result, been diagnosed with COVID-19, or been instructed by any health care provider or the health department to isolate or quarantine?

-If YES , the student should not be admitted into school.
+If YES, the student should not be admitted into school.
 The student may return with a negative test result when waiting for results or when the health care provider/health department advises release from isolation or quarantine.
-1 instructed by any health care provider or the health department to isolate or quarantine?